maacpiash/spongemockify/README.md

 ## Acknowledgement

-Special thanks to [Shawon Ashraf](https://github.com/ShawonAshraf) who spent his precious time to kill some bugs and make the module usable as a CLI command.
+Special thanks to my good buddy and a prominent JS junkie [Shawon Ashraf](https://github.com/ShawonAshraf) who spent his precious time (on his birthday!) to kill some bugs and make the module usable as a CLI command.
 <br><br>

 Enjoy!